 In year one we offered 4th and 5th grades a chess club at lunch-time, starting from scratch learning about teaching chess from other programs, and using a lot of trial and error as our guide.
 Eventually we found a chess room, dressed it up, and started playing chess.

-We had a bit of a following so we added 3rd grade and middle school the next year... and the following year we included 2nd grade, added after school chess and began competitive chess, hiring Women’s Grand Master, Carla Heredia…Coach Carla.
-Before Covid we would see around 140 kids each week with well over 30 kids participating in tournaments.
+We had a bit of a following, so we added 3rd grade and middle school the next year... and the following year we included 2nd grade, added after school chess and began competitive chess, hiring a Chess coach, Women’s Grand Master, Carla Heredia…Coach Carla.
+The program was thriving with about 140 participants each week and well over 30 kids participating in tournaments.
 We attended tournaments in Berkeley, San Rafael at Mark Day School, and hosted a tournament at the Hamilton Gym in December 2019.
 We still have a notion of making Hamilton School a hub for tournament chess in the county and beyond.

 After the pandemic struck, we took the Chess program online.
 Carla coaches and instructs a core dedicated group of kids via Zoom and an online platform.
 We can't wait to get back on campus to resume the full chess program in September if not before!